jeromegn/dry-types-rails/README.md

 Really simple gem that will help you work with the [`dry-types`](https://github.com/dryrb/dry-types) gem in development.

+## Current status: BROKEN, DO NOT USE.

+This gem does not work as intended.
+More information here: https://github.com/jeromegn/dry-types-rails/issues/2

 ## Raison d'être

 Rails reloads code quite often in development, this broke the usage of `Dry::Data` since it would register the same types multiple times and raise exceptions.